erhanalankus/Multiplication.WebAPI/README.md

 There's also an admin panel at URL/admin.
 Admin user can see the sortable list of all created questions and their solve time to help prevent the student from cheating.
 Admin user can also set difficulty which is used by the mobile game in real time.
 Admin can also reset the score of student.

+Here is the mobile game part of the app: https://github.com/erhanalankus/Multiplication.Unity3d.Android